-Style Notes: A nod to the '90s, the slip dress will forever evoke images of Kate Moss, Courtney Love and Carrie Bradshaw in my mind.
+Style Notes: A nod to the '90s, the slip dress will forever evoke images of Kate Moss, Courtney Love and Carrie Bradshaw.
 If you're looking for a sleek, minimalistic approach to dressing, the slip dress is perfect for you.
-If you have a smaller bust, layer a lace triangle bra underneath for added texture.
-For larger-cheasted women, a slip dress with a defined bust area or thicker straps will provide more support.
 Not 100% sold on the underwear-as-outerwear trend?
-Layer a T-shirt underneath in the summer or a roll-neck in winter, and you'll find yourself with a whole new opportunity to mix textures, patterns and colours.
+Layer a T-shirt underneath in the summer or a roll-neck in winter.

 Style Notes: The shirtdress is a stylish answer to summer workwear, and it's perfect paired with pointed-toe mules in the boardroom or trainers for the weekend.
-Ideal for the warmer summer months, a shirtdress can make the perfect beach cover-up too.
-If you have a shorter frame or fuller figure, look for a shirtdress with belting to help give your silhouette some definition.
-However, if you want to be more directional, don't be afraid to exaggerate the shape of your shirtdress and go for something oversized with extra-long sleeves and/or statement cuffs.
+If you want to be more directional, don't be afraid to exaggerate the shape of your shirtdress and go for something oversized with extra-long sleeves and/or statement cuffs.

 Style Notes: All the rage in the early-to-mid 1800s, off-the-shoulder dresses have evolved from corseted gowns you might find in a painting in the V&A to the perfect casual summer piece.
 Talk about a long-lasting trend!
 An off-the-shoulder style will elongate your neck, and it's the perfect way to show off an amazing necklace or pair of statement earrings.
 If you're feeling adventurous and want to give your off-the-shoulder dress a transitional flair, think about pairing it with an white or blue button-down underneath.

 Style Notes: If you're after the perfect throw-on dress with bohemian vibes, look no further than the maxi.
-A billowing one like the beauty sported by Annabel above is perfect for work during the hot summer months, and it'll look easy breezy paired with simple leather sandals or flats.
-If you're looking for an evening dress with added elegance, the long lines of a maxi will have you black-tie–ready with ease.
-For those of us who love the trend but are worried about tripping over hems or being drowned in a sea of silk, look for something in the petite section, or take a trip to your local tailor.
-You want a maxi to be full in length but be no longer than just above your ankles.
-Shop more of the best maxi dresses here.
+A billowing one is perfect for work during the hot summer months, and it'll look effortless paired with simple leather sandals or flats.
+If you're looking for an evening dress with added elegance, the long lines of a maxi slip dress (the double-whammy of dress styles) will have you black-tie–ready with ease.